 I admire people who have six-pack abs.
 As someone who’s been trying to get those ever since college, I know how it’s almost impossible to achieve those cuts.

 The closest I’ve been able to get was a flat tummy during my senior year, which quickly disappeared after I graduated and started working.

-And after that, the pursuit for the six-pack abs took a backseat in lieu of my new personal goal of becoming rich.
+And after that, the pursuit of the six-pack abs took a backseat and got replaced by my new personal goal of becoming rich.

 It’s not just about doing situps or ab crunches

 Back then, I thought that doing 100 sit-ups every day will eventually get me those six-pack abs that I wanted.
 But a guy at the gym where I used to work out told me that I also needed to do cardio exercises, lift weights and start watching my diet.

 He asked me if I’ve ever seen a fat guy with six-pack abs, or if I find skinny people with six-packs as good-looking as those who are physically fit.
 He says the abdomen is just one part of the body, and changing it without improving the rest is futile and pointless.

 Indeed, becoming wealthy is not just about learning how to invest or starting a business, as most people think.

 It should be a total financial workout – from changing one’s mindset and living below your means, to learning practical money management and creating multiple sources of income.

 A varsity friend, and now fitness instructor, created a workout plan for me back then.
 It was a simple program that started with 10 ab crunches 3x a week, and a 20-minute brisk walk every day.
 But week after week, the load increased and the brisk walking became running.